pmichaeljones/TryPaperAPI/README.md

 # TryPaperAPI
 ---

-A gem for the TryPaper API.
-Use this gem when you need to print and mail letters and postcards via USPS.
+A gem for TryPaper API.
+Use when you need to print and mail letters via USPS.

-Gem requires API keys from TryPaper.com
+Gem requires API keys from [TryPaper.com](http://trypaper.com)

 ## Installation